5 from 1 vote

 Can I Freeze?

 Yes, you can freeze these Leftover Easter Candy Rice Krispies.
-Cut them into individual pieces and wrap them up individually.
+Cut them into individual pieces and wrap them individually.
 You can freeze for 4 to 6 months.

 • There are a few things you can do to keep your sweet treats from becoming hard.

 • Heat the marshmallows over LOW heat.
-Overcooking the marshmallows is one cause of hard Rice Krispie treats.
+Overcooking the marshmallows is one cause of hard Rice Krispies treats.
 Make sure you stir often and take a little extra time to melt it all together.

 • Don’t over-mix.
 Add the Rice Krispies and add-ins and mix until combined.